Fudan-iGEM/2025-wiki/pages/inclusivity.md

 - **Personal Story Tag and Price Contrast Cards**

    > “I chose this painting because it feels really realistic!
 I feel like the little girl in the painting, lively and cute yet elegant.
-Next to 'me' is 'my kitten', which is smart and clever while still charming." ——EB patient HanJing
+Next to 'me' is 'my kitten', which is smart and clever while still charming."
+   >
+   > -- EB patient HanJing

 In our pop-up，we invite the patients to briefly introduce their artwork with a personal story tag, offering a glimpse into the creator’s inner world and transforming the pieces from mere objects into powerful narratives of identity and self-expression.